ErickMarlo/formsjs/README.md

 * gather - fill form db property with fields values
 * show(visibility) - show or hide this form
 * validate - get validation report of the form.
 To show validation call: form.validate().show()
+* change  called when forms field is changed via UI or programmatically.

 ##### Field level properties